rsocket/rsocket/tck/README.md

 # Running the tests

-The details of running Quark generated code differ depending on the backend in use, however the Quark compiler can run the code for you:
+The details of running Quark generated code differ depending on the backend in use, however the Quark compiler can run the code for you.
+Please note that you need to run ``quark install
+<url-or-file>.q`` first in order for the quark run command to work:

     # quark run rxtest.q --python
     ...